Test, Trace and Protect

 The University's Test, Trace and Protect process complements those by NHS and Public Health England.
 It includes a proactive programme of identifying and contacting anyone who might have come into ‘close contact’ with a confirmed case of Covid-19 on campus.
 If you have received a positive test for Covid-19 you will also need to let us know using the Covid-19 reporting form.

 NHS app and QR codes

-Students are encouraged to download the new NHS COVID-19 app and will be expected to use the app to scan the relevant QR codes when visiting any our catering outlets across campus as well as the Library, and Sports & Fitness.
+Students are encouraged to download the new NHS COVID-19 app and will be expected to use the app to scan the relevant QR codes when visiting any our catering outlets across campus as well as the Library.
 We are also exploring the use of the QR codes in other high-traffic, non-teaching spaces on campus.
 The app can be downloaded from app stores for free.

 Covid: Five ways to stop the spread

-- Cover up: wear a face covering inside wherever a 2 metre distance isn’t possible
+- Cover up: wear a face covering indoors

 - Keep your distance and use the one-way systems on campus

 - Wash up: wash your hands and sanitise them regularly

 - Self-isolate and test: if you get symptoms, however mild, get tested straight away and follow self-isolation advice

 - Socialise sensibly: follow local guidance on who you can socialise with and where